JoshuaKoh/async-werewolf/roles.md

 * **RACE:** Human
 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes
+* **ACTIVE NIGHT 0:** Yes

 Each night, you learn how many players were active that night.
 Players who were blocked are not considered active that night.
 This happens automatically, but you also count as being active at night.
+A player that is under the effects of a cursed amulet is not considered active.
+A player that chooses not to use their active ability is considered active.

 ## Tracker
 * **TEAM:** Village
 * **RACE:** Human
 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes
+* **ACTIVE NIGHT 0:** Yes

 Each night, you may choose a player and learn who, if anybody, that player targeted the same night (but not the action the player performed).